Boosting Academic Performance through Individualized Tutoring in Chicago Public High Schools

 Researchers evaluated the Match Education tutoring model, in which students are assigned to a one-hour tutoring session every day as part of their regular class schedule.
 Tutors met with two students at a time and divided instructional time evenly between reviewing foundational skills and working on current topics from students’ regular math classes.
 Tutors targeted instruction based on the needs of individual students.

 Researchers selected 2,718 9th and 10th grade male students as study participants using Chicago Public Schools’ administrative records.
-They identified students who were engaged in school but likely to be “at risk,” as determined by prior-year course failures, unexcused absences, and likelihood of having been held back a grade.
+They identified students who were engaged in school but likely to be at risk of reduced engagement, as determined by prior-year course failures, unexcused absences, and likelihood of having been held back a grade.

 These students were randomly assigned to receive offers to participate in the Match tutoring program and/or an after-school program, called Becoming a Man, which helps students develop social-cognitive skills, or both.
 Students were independently randomized to one of four groups: